kazuzenpie-svg/cryptoflow-journal/prd and database design.md

   AFTER INSERT OR UPDATE OR DELETE ON Trades
   FOR EACH ROW
   EXECUTE FUNCTION log_trade_changes();
-Addressing Your Idea
+Addressing Your Implementation

-Distinct Forms: Using a category column and details JSONB allows tailored forms in the React UI.
+**Distinct Forms**: Using a category column and details JSONB allows tailored forms in the React UI.
 For example:

-Spot: Simple buy/sell form.
+- Spot: Simple buy/sell form.
-Futures: Adds leverage and margin fields.
+- Futures: Adds leverage and margin fields.
-DeFi: Adds platform and APY fields, with manual P&L input.
+- DeFi: Adds platform and APY fields, with manual P&L input.

 This keeps the database flexible while supporting unique UIs per category.

-Manual P&L for Investments: Requiring Traders to input P&L for investments (defi, dual_investment, liquidity_pool, liquidity_mining) is a good approach for MVP, as platforms like Aave or Uniswap have complex P&L calculations (e.g., impermanent loss, staking rewards) that are hard to automate without API integrations.
-The profit_loss column is optional for trades (auto-calculated if needed) but mandatory for investments (enforced in app logic).
+**Manual P&L for Investments**: Requiring Traders to input P&L for investments (defi, dual_investment, liquidity_pool, liquidity_mining) is a good approach for MVP, as platforms like Aave or Uniswap have complex P&L calculations (e.g., impermanent loss, staking rewards) that are hard to automate without API integrations.

-Benefits:
+**Cashflow Management**: The new Cashflows table enables:

+- Track deposits and withdrawals for complete portfolio overview
+- Calculate net cash flow for accurate portfolio valuation
+- Support source/destination tracking for transparency
+- Provide investors with full portfolio transparency including cash movements

+**Benefits:**

-Simplifies MVP by avoiding external data fetching.
+- Simplifies MVP by avoiding external data fetching
-Gives Traders flexibility to input accurate P&L based on their platform data.
+- Gives Traders flexibility to input accurate P&L based on their platform data
-Investors see consistent P&L metrics across all categories.
+- Investors see consistent P&L metrics across all categories

-Considerations:
+- Complete portfolio overview including cash flow management
+- Real-time updates for all portfolio components

+**Considerations:**

-App logic must validate profit_loss for investments (non-null).
+- App logic must validate profit_loss for investments (non-null)
-UI should guide Traders to enter P&L for investments (e.g., with a clear input field and snackbar confirmation).
+- UI should guide Traders to enter P&L for investments
+- Cashflow transactions should be validated for positive amounts
+- Source/destination fields help with transaction categorization